-Self-help books such as, "How to Do the Work: Recognize Your Patterns, Heal from Your Past, and Create Your Self," by Nicole LePera and "The Gift of Imperfection," by Brene Brown can provide great insight into building self-confidence.
-Here is a list of books to help you build self-esteem.
+Self-help books such as, "How to Do the Work: Recognize Your Patterns, Heal from Your Past, and Create Your Self," by Nicole LePera and "The Gift of Imperfection," by Brené Brown can provide great insight into building self-confidence.
+Here is a list of books to help you build your self-esteem.

-Therapy is an amazing way to help build your self-confidence.
+Therapy is an amazing way to help build your self-esteem.
 Talking to a professional is a great way to resolve any issues in a quick and efficient manner.
-Therapists at Dakota Family Services can help you feel less alone and not only guide but expedite your journey to a more confident you.
-Online Therapy is a great way to get started no matter where you are in the world.
+Therapists can help you feel less alone and not only guide but expedite your journey to a more confident you.
+Online therapy is a great way to get started no matter where you are in the world.

 It may seem challenging at times to build ourselves up when our brains are actually wired to focus on the negative.
 Realize that things aren't going to always be bad—this too shall pass.
 Knowing your worth and believing in yourself can change your life.